gatling/gatling/src/sphinx/http/http_check.rst

 ``find(occurrence)``, ``findAll`` and ``count`` are only available on check types that might produce multiple results.
 For example, ``status`` only has ``find``.

-.. note:: In case of no extracting step is defined, a ``find`` is added implicitly.
+.. note:: In the case where no extracting step is defined, a ``find`` is added implicitly.

 .. _http-check-transform: